dart-archive/www.dartlang.org/src/site/articles/feet-wet-streams/index.markdown

 Over the last few months you can't help but notice that Streams have appeared in Dart in a big way.

-Whether running in the browser as part of the various html events, such as button.onClick, or on the server as part of the dart:io changes, Streams form a unified interface to anything that might send out a repeating series of data.
+Whether running in the browser as part of the various HTML events, such as button.onClick, or on the server as part of the dart:io changes, Streams form a unified interface to anything that might send out a repeating series of data.